bcarun/madrascoder/tutorials/001-pragmatic-cucumber/04-implementing-create-resource.md

   }
 }
 ```
 We are done with all changes needed under src/test/*.
-If you try to run the test using `mvn clean verify`, it will fail as the Create Employee API is not yet created.
+If you try to run the test using `mvn clean verify`, it will fail as the Create Employee API is not yet implemented.
+In the next step, lets create the API to pass the test.

 <hr>

-### Step 4: Create Employee API
+### Step 5: Create Employee API

-#### 4.1 Create Employee Class (DTO) with basic attributes,
+#### 5.1 Create Employee Class (DTO) with basic attributes,

 Path: `src/main/java/com/madrascoder/cucumberbooksample/dto/Employee.java`